Chenlibo/esaas-engagements/README.md

 ## Email Configuration

 To enable email delivery functionality, technically you can use any third-party email delivery service as you wish.
-But the easiest way in this app is to use a [Sendgrid](https://sendgrid.com/) API key by setting
+But the easiest way in this app is to register and use a [Sendgrid](https://sendgrid.com/) API key by setting

 ```yaml
 SENDGRID_API_KEY: <your_sendgrid_api_key>
 ```

-in `config/application.yml`.
+in `config/application.yml`

 For local testing purpose, this is also acceptable: